 Should an Advisory Committee or the Board have the ability to initiate a GGP (similar to their ability to do so for a PDP)?
 The WG is currently of the view that the ICANN Board or Advisory Committee should be able to make such a request, but it should be up to the GNSO Council to determine whether or not to initiate a GGP or another process, if deemed more appropriate.
-The consideration of any such request from the ICANN Board or Advisory Committee should be given serious consideration by the GNSO Council and a mechanism for dialogue should be made available to ensure that the request from the ICANN Board or Advisory Committee is well understood as well as any GNSO Council considerations with regard to the request.
+Any such request from the ICANN Board or Advisory Committee should be given serious consideration by the GNSO Council and a mechanism for dialogue should be made available to ensure that the request from the ICANN Board or Advisory Committee is well understood and that any GNSO Council considerations are factored in to the request.

 For an EPDP, it is currently proposed that only the GNSO Council can initiate this process, although an AC/Board could request the GNSO Council to consider doing so.
-Do others agree?
+Do others in the community agree?
 The WG is currently of the view that as the manager of the process, it is the responsibility of the GNSO Council to evaluate whether the criteria have been met for an EPDP and whether sufficient resources are available, although some have also suggested that it should be possible for the ICANN Board or an Advisory Committee to request an EPDP similar to how they can request an Issue Report in the context of a PDP.

 The proposed voting threshold for initiating a GGP is the same as for initiating a PDP (an affirmative vote of more than one-third (1/3) of each House or more than two-thirds (2/3) of one House).
 Do others agree?
 The WG is currently of the view that the same voting threshold should be maintained although the question did arise what should happen if there would be similar support for the initiation of a PDP on the same topic, how would this be resolved?
 This is another question that will need further consideration by the WG in the preparation of its Final Report.

 The proposed voting threshold for approving the GGP Final Report is supermajority.
 Do others agree?
-Note, for a PDP vote, if these are not adopted by a supermajority vote, there is a lower threshold for the Board to overturn these – should the same apply here of if there is no supermajority report, the GDD Final Report fails?
+Note, for a PDP vote, if these are not adopted by a supermajority vote, there is a lower threshold for the Board to overturn these – should the same apply here of if there is no supermajority report, the GGP Final Report fails?

 Termination of a GGP – it is proposed that it would be sufficient to terminate a GGP prior to delivery of the Final Report (compared to a supermajority vote that applies in the case of the PDP).
 Do others agree?